Callable and Convertible Features

 Rates fallIssuer CALLS the bond (refinances at lower rate)Investor gets principal back, must reinvest at lower rates

-Rates riseIssuer does NOT call (current rate is favorable)Investor continues receiving above-market coupon
+Rates riseIssuer does NOT call (current rate is favorable)Investor receives below-market coupon; locked in at original lower rate

 Exam Tip: Gotchas